Fundamental Limits of Covert Communication over Classical-Quantum Channels: Prerequisites

-We denote the state received by Willie over $n$ channel uses when message $m$ is sent and the value of the shared secret is $k$ by $\rho^n(m,k)$.
-Willie must distinguish between the state that he receives when no communication occurs (null hypothesis $H_0$):
+Suppose $x=0$ corresponds to the innocent input, indicating that Alice not transmitting.
+Willie has access to the sequence of covert communication schemes $\left(\mathcal{K}_n\right)$, but no knowledge of $k$ and $m$.
+Therefore, he must distinguish between the state that he receives when no communication occurs (null hypothesis $H_0$):

 and the average state that he receives when Alice transmits (alternate hypothesis $H_1$):